 This Paleo Cinnamon Roll Coffee Cake has all the flavors of a cinnamon roll, but made easier!
 Gluten free, dairy free, and so delicious!

 This is a sponsored post on behalf of Frontier Co-op.
 All opinions are 100% my own, of course.
-Thank you for supporting the brands that help make Jay’s Baking Me Crazy possible!
+Thank you for supporting the brands that help make Real Food with Jessica possible!

 Oh, this coffee cake is so good!
 I’ve expressed my love for coffee cake in the past with my Paleo Pumpkin Coffee Cake and it has been far too long since I’ve shared a recipe for another one.
 This is inspired by another delicious breakfast treat- cinnamon rolls, but made so much easier!
 A simple sweet cake, a thick cinnamon sugar swirl, and a delicious glaze!
 Perfection!